 Upon returning to Carthago Nova, Hannibal left his brother Hasdrubal in charge of Carthaginian Spain and probably in late Spring led his army north, across the river Ebro.
 Hannibal’s army was immense, although we may doubt the numbers given in our sources (90.000 infantry, 12.000 cavalry and 37 war elephants).
-Many of these troops would have been fresh levies from the Spanish tribes, but the core of Hannibal’s army consisted of battle-hardened veterans who had accompanied their general on many campaigns.
+Many of these troops would have been fresh levies from the Spanish tribes, but the core of Hannibal’s army consisted of battle-hardened veterans who had accompanied their general and his predecessors on many campaigns.
 Hannibal campaigned aggressively against the tribes who lived north of the Ebro, such as the Ilergetes, Bargusi, Ausetani and Lacetani, and managed to defeat them.
 Even after these campaigns, the region was still far from pacified, so before crossing the Pyrenees into Gaul, Hannibal was forced to leave behind one Hanno with 10.000 foot soldiers and 1.000 horsemen.
 The Carthaginian general also lost men to desertion and a few thousands Spaniards asked to be relieved so that they could protect their homes against a possible Roman attack.
 When he reached the river Rhône, Hannibal’s army may have shrunk to some 50.000 infantry and 9.000 horsemen.

 Although reduced in size, Hannibal’s forces still comfortably outnumbered those of Publius Scipio, who commanded some 20.000 men, a standard consular army.
 While his colleague Sempronius had been sent to Lilybaeum on Sicily with 160 ships, Scipio had left Pisa with 60 ships, sailing for several days along the coast of Etruria and Liguria before reaching the territory of Rome’s ally Massilia (present-day Marseilles) and the mouth of the Rhône.
 Lacking modern satellite technology, Scipio had no idea where his opponent was, so he sent out a detachment of some 300 picked horsemen, Massilian guides and Celtic auxiliaries to locate Hannibal’s army.
 Little did Scipio know that Hannibal had already outmanoeuvred him.
 Although a tribe known as the Volcae had tried to prevent his army from crossing the Rhône, Hannibal had managed to rout them in a two-pronged attack.
 He subsequently crossed the river somewhere between Orange and Avignon and continued his route towards the Alps.
 The Carthaginian commander had even succeeded in getting his elephants across.

 Just before Hannibal started the crossing of the Rhône, Scipio’s scouts bumped into a Carthaginian reconnaissance party of some 500 Numidian horsemen and there was a bloody fight with exceptionally high casualties on both sides.
 But when Scipio marched north and reached Hannibal’s camp, he realised that the enemy commander had outsmarted him and had already moved across the Rhône three days previously.
 No doubt Hannibal could have fought Scipio in Southern Gaul and he would surely have defeated him given his numerical superiority, but his aim had always been to defeat the Romans on their own soil.
 Scipio for his part now decided to return to Italy to confront and defeat Hannibal there.
-He transferred command of the bulk of the army to his older brother Gnaeus Cornelius Scipio Calvus, who was serving as a legate.
+He transferred command of the bulk of the army to his older brother Gnaeus Cornelius Scipio Calvus, who was serving as a legate, and sent him on to Spain.
 Calvus had been consul in 222 BCE and was an experienced commander who had won fame by capturing the capital of the Insubres, Mediolanum (present-day Milan), that year.
 He would prove to be a capable commander in Spain as well.
 Publius sailed back to Pisa, taking just a small escort with him.

 Hannibal crosses the Alps